Symptoms of Stachybotryotoxicosis

 Television news shows have run entire programs on Stachybotrys contamination of homes to alert the public and educate them on how dangerous these molds can be.
 Because of the sudden media coverage of this fungus, it has resulted in multimillions of dollars of litigations.

-It also caused a lot of problems for homeowners and building managers who must deal with the human issues.
+It also caused a lot of problems for homeowners and building managers who must deal with the human issues related to mold.